-Where to stay in Shinjuku?
-In this post, I will help you to find the best areas to stay in Shinjuku and best hotels to stay in each neighborhood for first-time visitors.
+In this post, I will help you to find Where to stay in Shinjuku, best areas to stay in Shinjuku and best hotels to stay in each neighborhood for first-time visitors.

 Shinjuku along with Shibuya is widely considered one of the best areas to stay in Tokyo for first-timers due to their central location, and excellent connections to public transportation.

 While Shibuya is Tokyo’s shopping paradise, Shinjuku has a better nightlife scene and a lot of skyscrapers.
 It is where you can find the red light district of Kabukicho, the Golden Gai Izakaya alleys, Omoideyokocho, and the Tokyo Metropolitan Government Building.

 Shinjuku offers many areas and neighborhoods for travelers seeking the perfect place to stay.
 Whether you crave nightlife, shopping, or tranquility, Shinjuku has an area that suits every taste.